About Kanchenjunga Base Camp Trek

 Kanchenjunga Base Camp trek lies in the Eastern border of Nepal and is widely considered to be the best trekking trail in rural Nepal by trekkers.
 During the trek, you will see plenty of forests booming with rhododendron and bamboo.
 You will also get a chance to get up close to the panoramic view of the mountains and get in touch with the local culture of the region.

+Kanchenjunga Base Camp trek has been regarded as one of the most serene treks as it doesn’t receive as many trekkers as the Annapurna or Everest region.
+It also offers a unique perspective into the lives and culture of this region which is quite diverse.
+This is one of the most serene treks.
 This trek takes you to an altitude of more than 5000 meters and takes more than three weeks to complete.
-Along the trails, you will go through Migrin La pass (Sele-La pass), Yalung glaciers, rivers, hills, and beautiful villages.
-This trek will be one of the most authentic treks you have undertaken and a first-hand experience of the culture of the Eastern part of Nepal.
+Along the trails, you will go through Migrin La pass, Sele-La pass, Yalung glaciers, rivers, hills, and beautiful villages.
+This trek will be one of the most authentic treks you have undertaken and first-hand experience of the culture of the Eastern part of Nepal.

 Get to the Kanchenjunga Base Camp also known as Pang Pema at the foot of third highest peak to get amazing views of mountains like Kangbachen, Kanchenjunga, Kirat Chuli, Taple Sikhar, Ramtang Peak, etc.